Jobs for college students don’t have to be about just the paycheck – although the cash is definitely a big perk of any student job!

 Student work can mean more than simply making money.

-Finding work that develops skills valued in the “real world,” like communication, organization, public speaking, and multi-tasking abilities, is a great way to create a strong resume.
-From tech support to community service, there are plenty of part-time jobs for college students that can help boost your resume.
+Finding work that develops skills valued in the “real world,” like communication, organization, public speaking, and professional writing, is a great way to create a strong resume.
+From tech support to community service, there are plenty of part-time jobs for college students that can help boost your resume!

-But whether you choose one of these six types of jobs or something completely different, you certainly will acquire skills that future employers will value.
-Make the most of your prior work experience with a professional, personalized resume crafted by University Language Services!
+Whether you choose one of these six types of jobs or something completely different, you’ll still get the opportunity to acquire skills that future employers will value.